-Erbil – The US-led coalition launched a new wave of airstrikes on Islamic State (ISIS) positions in Iraq’s northern Mosul city.
-Tuesday’s air raids reportedly targeted the headquarters of al-Hisba, the Islamic police.
+Erbil – The US-led coalition launched on Tuesday a new wave of airstrikes on ISIS positions in Iraq’s northern Mosul city, targeting headquarters of the al-Hisba police.

-Dozens of ISIS militants were killed in Tuesday’s strikes, which also caused massive destruction to the targeted buildings.
-According to al-Malla, “Mosul witnessed the fiercest airstrikes by the coalition.”
+Dozens of ISIS militants were killed in Tuesday’s strikes, which also caused a massive destruction to the targeted areas.

-Activists reported a state of alert in ISIS’ ranks following the airstrikes.
+Activists reported a state of alert in ISIS’ ranks subsequent to the airstrikes.

 Battle for Mosul